 Jobs in Psychopharmacology: Exploring Career Opportunities

-Degree pathways in psychopharmacology offer students training in both natural and social sciences, combining medicine and psychology.
-If you’re interested in learning and earning a degree in how medication can impact thinking, mood and behavior, this program might be a good fit.
+Degree pathways in psychopharmacology offer professional training in both natural and social sciences, combining medicine and psychology.
+If you’re a licensed psychologist interested in learning more about how medication can impact thinking, mood, and behavior, this graduate program might be a good fit for you.

 In this article, we’ll explore different career paths and job opportunities when earning this master’s degree.